zhangyihome/code-push-cli/cli/README.md

 code-push register
 ```

 This will launch a browser, asking you to authenticate with either your GitHub or Microsoft account.
-Once authenticated, it will create a CodePush account "linked" to your GitHub/MSA identity, and generate an access token you can copy/paste into the CLI in order to login.
+Once authenticated, it will create a CodePush account "linked" to your GitHub/MSA identity, and generate an access key you can copy/paste into the CLI in order to login.

 *Note: After registering, you are automatically logged-in with the CLI, so until you explicitly log out, you don't need to login again from the same machine.*